Paul Goldschmidt Player Props: Cardinals vs. Brewers

 Paul Goldschmidt At The Plate

-- Among the qualifying hitters in MLB, he ranks sixth in batting average, second in on-base percentage, and 29th in slugging.
+- Among qualified hitters in MLB play, he ranks 13th in batting average, fifth in on-base percentage, and 45th in slugging.

-- Goldschmidt has picked up a hit in five of six games this season, with multiple hits four times.
+- Goldschmidt has gotten at least one hit in 71.4% of his games this season (five of seven), with at least two hits four times (57.1%).

-- He has hit a long ball in one of six games, and in 3.7% of his plate appearances.
+- He has hit a home run in one of seven games, and in 3.2% of his plate appearances.

 - Goldschmidt has driven in a run twice this year, but just one in each of those games.

-- He has scored a run in three of six games so far this year.
+- He has scored in three of seven games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.